mjfrigaard/sharing-your-work/manuscript/03chapter.md

 We're working in RStudio.Cloud, but the GUI representation of our folder structure won't be much different if we were working on our local laptop.

 Remember, we want to move the contents of `dem-pres-debate-2019-master` into `cloud/project`.
-The command for moving files from one place to another is `mv`, but we are going to add an two options, `-v` and `*`.
+The command for moving files from one place to another is `mv`, but we are going to add two options, `-v` and `*`.
 There are many other options for using `mv`, read about them [here](https://www.gnu.org/software/coreutils/manual/html_node/mv-invocation.html#mv-invocation).

 The sequence of commands we'll enter in the RStudio.Cloud Terminal are below: